 After iron man Drago, a highly intimidating 6-foot-5, 261-pound Soviet athlete, kills Apollo Creed in an exhibition match, Rocky comes to the heart of Russia for 15 pile-driving boxing rounds of revenge.

 Rocky Balboa is enjoying life.
 He's got a lovely wife, Adrian, had a successful fight with Apollo Creed and is able to enjoy the wealth coming off the draw.
-Unfortunately, Rocky becomes embarrassed when failing to complete and advert and ends up working in a meat packing company.
-He believe that he will no longer have a career as a boxer.
+Unfortunately, Rocky becomes embarrassed when failing to complete an advert and ends up working in a meat packing company.
+He believes that he will no longer have a career as a boxer.
 Apollo wants to rematch with Rocky to prove all his critics wrong that he can beat Rocky.
 Can Rocky once again have a successful fight?
 Written by

 12 of 19 people found this review helpful.

 Was this review helpful to you?